 My advice is to try to make this request as far in advance as possible (between 6 and 3 months before your trip to Rome) and ask for few tickets, as combining these two factors will give you a better chance of achieving your goal.

-When is Easter Week in Rome?
+When is Holy Week celebrated in Rome?

 The date of Easter Week changes every year, but it is usually between March and April.
 Check this date in advance and accordingly plan your visit to the eternal city taking into account what you can do in Rome in March and what you can do in Rome in April.
 There are many activities you can do in the city regardless of the religious festivities.